onedata/op-worker/doc/architecture/storage/helpers/helper-spec.md

   `<<"s3">>`, `<<"posix">>`, `<<"ceph">>`.
 The dispatcher uses this to route calls to the correct per-storage module.

+- **`timeout`** — Operation timeout in milliseconds.
+Applies to every storage type, so it is kept as a typed field here rather than in the per-type configuration; `undefined` means the helper's own default applies.

-- **`configuration`** — Storage-specific settings: hostname, bucket name, mount point, block size, timeout, storage path type, etc. All values are binary strings.
+- **`configuration`** — Storage-specific settings: hostname, bucket name, mount point, block size, storage path type, etc. All values are binary strings.

 - **`credentials`** — Storage-level credentials set during configuration: